freiheit-com/kuberpult/README_DEVELOPERS.md

 git init --bare repository_remote cd ../..
 ```
+- This repository is bare, to populate it, fill it with data as described in `README.md` or https://github.com/freiheit-com/kuberpult/pull/95
 - the value of environment variables are defaulted to `KUBERPULT_GIT_URL=./repository_remote` and `KUBERPULT_GIT_BRANCH=master`
 - run the following command to start all the services required.
 The `--build` parameter ensures re-building any changes you may have added to the code